Beta feature

 Paste the Postman CLI installation, login, and performance commands into your CI/CD script.
 This process depends on your CI tool.

-The following example shows how to add the Postman CLI commands to GitHub Actions:
+The following example shows how to use the Postman CLI GitHub Action to run a performance test:

 on: push